BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_04.md

 Cross the real bridge to the right and go up.
 In the grass tile surrounded by dirt is a hidden *X Defend*.
 A flower patch above contains a hidden *Reverse Candy*.
 Head up into the Mirage Town area.

 In the right house, grab the *Steam Ball* and talk to the scientist to begin the *Cranky Crobat* quest.
 Outside, enter the house on the upper right hill to get the *Itemfinder*!
 Finally we have the Itemfinder.
 This means that I don't have to describe the location of every hidden item in excruciating detail, moving forward.
-Speaking of which, around the Mirage Town area, there is a hidden *Clever Wing* and *Genius Wing*.
+Speaking of which, around the Mirage Town area, there is a hidden *Clever Feather* and *Genius Feather*.
 Cut the tree at the top, go up the mirage stairs, grab the hidden *Reverse Candy*, and proceed into the cave at the top.

 Grab *TM66 Payback* as well as hidden *Everstone*, *2 Exp.
 Candy L*, *Repel*, *Nugget*, *Red Shard*, *Yellow Shard*, *Rock Gem*, and *Awakening* as you proceed through the cave.
 Use Flash at the bottom for a battle!